Holden Commodore (VP): Calais International

-The Calais International was a limited edition model based on the VP Calais and released in September 1992.
+The Calais International was a limited-edition model based on the VP Calais and released in September 1992.
 A total of 300 were built, 150 in Alaskan White and the same number in Anthracite Grey.
 All were equipped with the V8 engine and automatic transmission and the exterior featured Commodore SS lower kit (with fog lights) and a Holden VQ Caprice bootlip as well as unique International badges.
 The paint was single colour, unlike the standard Calais which had a grey lower half.
 Standard wheels were the 15in alloys from the VQ Statesman but with Holden logos in the centre cap and the interior was black over tan, with tan partial leather/suede seats, and special leather SS style steering wheel.

 Toyota Lexcen (T2)

-A badge engineered variant of the Holden VP was marketed by Toyota as the Toyota Lexcen.
+A badge engineered variant of the Holden VP was marketed as the Toyota Lexcen.
 The T2 series Lexcen was available in CSi, VXi, and Newport trim levels, with a choice of sedan and wagon body styles.
-It was offered only with the 3.8 litre V6 engine and the four speed automatic transmission, the V8 not being available in the Lexcen.
+It was offered only with the 3.8 litre V6 engine and the four speed automatic transmission.